Southern Football League: League structure

-The league structure has changed several times over the years and currently consists of Central and South Divisions at step 3 of the National League System with Division One South and Division One Central at step 4.
+The league structure has changed several times over the years and currently consists of the Premier Central and Premier South Divisions at step 3 of the National League System with Division One South and Division One Central at step 4.

 Due in large part to the presence of the Isthmian League, the geographical footprint of the Southern League actually extends further north than the National League South.
 Therefore, while the winners of the Central and South Divisions are promoted to the National League South, those clubs in the most northerly locales are promoted to the National League North.
 In the past, the majority of the winners of the former Premier Division, together with the winners of a playoff, were promoted to the higher league.

 Clubs relegated from the Southern League can theoretically be placed in any of fourteen lower-level leagues, but in practice it is likely to be one of the following (based on geography):